Most Inspiring Companies™

-Performance Inspired, Inc., a national consulting, media and research firm based in Atlanta, announces the results of its 2012 Most Inspiring Companies™ survey—a completely consumer-centric read on the perceptions of leading organizations, including specifics on why people think the way they do.
+Performance Inspired, Inc., a national consulting and leadership training firm, announces Most Inspiring Companies™ survey of 2013—a completely consumer-centric read on the perceptions of leading organizations, including specifics on why people think the way they do.

 “According to our latest research, consumers are not only feeling inspired by certain businesses, but are acting inspired by spending more with these companies while evangelizing to others about their inspiring experience,” says Terry Barber, chief inspiration officer for Performance Inspired.
 “We now see there is a validated set of drivers to inspiration and when these drivers are activated, it elevates employee engagement that shows up in the customer experience.”